 In the Wholesale segment, the Company recognizes its revenues upon transfer of title and risk of loss in accordance with its FOB shipping point terms of sale and after the sales price is fixed and determinable and collectability is reasonably assured.
 In the Retail segment, transfer of title and risk of loss occurs at the time of register receipt.
 The Company records estimates for sales returns, volume-based programs and sales and cash discount allowances as a reduction of revenue in the same period that the sales are recorded.
 These estimates are based upon historical analysis, customer agreements and/or currently known factors that arise in the normal course of business.
 While returns have historically been within the Company's expectations and the provisions established, future return rates may differ from those experienced in the past.
+Taxes imposed by governmental authorities on the Company's revenue-producing activities with customers, such as sales taxes and value added taxes, are excluded from net sales.

-During the fourth quarter of fiscal 2016, the Company announced the launch of two distinct smart watch collections with iOS and Android compatible software apps: Movado Motion (Swiss watches utilizing Silicon Valley's Fullpower Technologies, Inc.'s Motion X-365 end to end solution) and Movado's BOLD Motion (watches utilizing HP Inc.'s smart accessories technologies).
-Smart watches contain hardware and software components.
-Software components consist of both firmware embedded in the physical watch as well as an app that will run on iOS and Android mobile devices.
+During the fourth quarter of fiscal 2016, the Company announced the launch of two distinct smart watch collections with iOS and Android compatible software apps: Movado Motion and Movado's BOLD Motion.
+During the first quarter of fiscal 2017, the Company announced the expansion of its use of smartwatch technology to its licensed brands portfolio, including Coach, HUGO BOSS, Lacoste, Juicy Couture, Tommy Hilfiger, and Scuderia Ferrari.
+Smart watches contain hardware and software components consist of both firmware embedded in the physical watch as well as an app that will run on iOS and Android mobile devices.
 The hardware and software components function together to deliver the watches' essential functionality.
 As typical with numerous consumer products containing embedded or companion software, updates to the software will be provided from time to time, when and if available.
 Updates are generally limited to bug fixes or enhancements that incrementally improve on the existing functionality.
-Arrangements, including those that combine hardware (watch) with software that function together to deliver the watch's essential functionality are considered multiple element arrangements and are subject to the accounting principles applicable to such arrangements.
+Arrangements, including those that combine hardware (watch) with software that function together to deliver the watch's essential functionality, are considered multiple element arrangements and are subject to the accounting principles applicable to such arrangements.